-Study finds likely origin of lung fungus invading Pacific NorthwestJuly 15th, 2014 in Diseases, Conditions, Syndromes /
+Study finds likely origin of lung fungus invading Pacific NorthwestJuly 15, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Cryptococcus gattii, a virulent fungus that has invaded the Pacific Northwest is highly adaptive and warrants global "public health vigilance," according to a study by an international team led by the Translational Genomics Research Institute (TGen).